mohit2708/Database/interview_question_and_answer.md

 end
 ```

-### Ques.
-What is the normalization?
+### **Ques.
+What is the normalization?**
 * In database design, we start with one single table, with all possible columns.
 A lot of redundant data would be present since it’s a single table.
 The process of removing the redundant data, by splitting up the table in a well deﬁned fashion is called
 normalization.
 * Normalization is the process of minimizing redundancy and dependency by organizing fields and table of a database.
 The main aim of Normalization is to add, delete or modify field that can be made in a single table.
 * A lot of redundant data would be present since it’s a single table.
 The process of removing the redundant data, by splitting up the table in a well defined fashion is called normalization.

-### Ques.
-What are types of normalization?
+### **Ques.
+What are types of normalization?**
-__1. First Normal Form (1NF)__ A relation is said to be in ﬁrst normal form if and only if all underlying domains
-contain atomic values only.
-After 1NF, we can still have redundant data.<br>
+1. **First Normal Form (1NF):-** A relation is said to be in ﬁrst normal form if and only if all underlying domains contain atomic values only.
+After 1NF, we can still have redundant data.
-__2. Second Normal Form (2NF)__ A relation is said to be in 2NF if and only if it is in 1NF and every non key attribute is
-fully dependent on the primary key.
-After 2NF, we can still have redundant data.<br>
+2. **Second Normal Form (2NF):-** A relation is said to be in 2NF if and only if it is in 1NF and every non key attribute is fully dependent on the primary key.
+After 2NF, we can still have redundant data.
-__3. Third Normal Form (3NF)__ A relation is said to be in 3NF, if and only if it is in 2NF and every non key attribute is non-transitively dependent on the primary key.
+3. **Third Normal Form (3NF):-** A relation is said to be in 3NF, if and only if it is in 2NF and every non key attribute is non-transitively dependent on the primary key.

 ```
-Types of normalization:
+**Types of normalization:**
 A. First normal form (1NF): This should remove all the duplicate columns from the table.
 Creation of tables for the related data and identification of unique columns.
 B. Second normal form (2NF): Meeting all requirements of the first normal form.
 Placing the